jasonsbeer/Amiga-2000-EATX/userguide.md

 # User Guide
-Under construction.

 Here you will find basic information on final set up of your Amiga 2000 EATX computer.
 For information on building an Amiga 2000 EATX PCB, see [here](AssemblyNotes.md).
+For general information on the Amiga 2000 not covered here, refer to the [Amiga 500 and 2000 Technical Reference Manual](/DataSheets/Amiga_A500_A2000_Technical_Reference_Manual_1987.pdf).

 ## Case Considerations
 When selecting a case, considerations must be made for accomodating full size plug in cards (PICs).
 The Amiga 2000 EATX motherboard is 12x13 inches (305 × 330 mm) in size and will fit any EATX or ATX case with sufficient room for this size PCB.
 However, full length PICs for the Amiga 2000 are very large by today's standards.
 Zorro II PICs are up to 337.19mm in length, coprocessor cards up to 356 mm in length, and video slot PICs up to 210mm (see [Amiga 500 and 2000 Technical Reference Manual](/DataSheets/Amiga_A500_A2000_Technical_Reference_Manual_1987.pdf)).